 Personalizing for Audience

 A hotel can accommodate only one type of traveler (for example, business travelers) or many different kinds.

 This is why it’s good to start by researching our customers.
-If we notice that we’re predominantly getting one kind of visitors (e. g. customers from Minnesota who book longer stays), it’s much easier to craft ad copy and direct them to a specific landing page that will offer them a personalized experience.
+Are you predominantly getting one kind of visitor (e. g. customers from Minnesota who book longer stays),?
+If you are, it’s much easier to craft ad copy and direct them to a specific landing page that will offer them a personalized experience.

 The same goes for each type of traveler.
-Let’s say our hotel has a lot of Minnesota visitors who are families and enjoy the family-friendly atmosphere, breakfast included in the price of the stay, and typically book longer stays.
+Let’s say our hotel has a lot of Minnesota visitors.
+These are families and enjoy the family-friendly atmosphere, breakfast included in the price of the stay, and typically book longer stays.